 Because of that, by upholding the precautionary principle and recognizing the right of the children –and therefore the Maya people– to a healthy environment, it changes the perspective for many more to have access to justice.

 And other towns, such as Chablekal and Kanxoc, in the extreme east of the state, right on the border with Quintana Roo, have already understood this, so that they are hopeful about this resolution, for different reasons.

 Chablekal, almost blurred as a locality, intrepidly defends the Misnebalám polygon, a mountain hideout of no more than 286 hectares desired by urban real estate developers and agents who have already “swallowed up” almost all that locality’s ejido lands.

 José Euán Romero, from the Union of Settlers in Defense of Chablekal Territory, assures: “The resolution of the highest court on the Homún case sets a precedent for us in Chablekal (one of the areas of greatest added value in the municipality of Merida), although the situations are different.
 By recognizing the right of every community to a healthy environment, it also recognizes that Maya citizens have inalienable rights.”

-Kanxoc, in the extreme east, one of the last redoubts of the rebels of the Cast War, has for years demanded from the agrarian courts a suspension against the illegal logging of its timber forest and the reunification of the ejido.
+Kanxoc, in the extreme east, one of the last redoubts of the rebels of the Caste War, has for years demanded from the agrarian courts a suspension against the illegal logging of its timber forest and the reunification of the ejido.

-Taking advantage of an illegal division of common territory into two parts, the loggers accommodate themselves in legal loopholes to extract the abundant jabín, tzalam and red cedar trees, in high demand in the hotels of the already nearby Riviera Maya.
+Taking advantage of an illegal division of common territory into two parts, the loggers accommodate themselves in legal loopholes to extract the abundant jabín, tzalam and red cedar trees, in high demand in the hotels of the nearby Riviera Maya.